-Transfer of solvent from rail tanker, road tanker or tank installed above ground into small tanks/containers or drums should be done with appropriate ventilation.
-A closed filling system (emission free filling line with vapour return line) is preferred in order to prevent emissions and to protect workers.
+Direct transfer of solvent from rail tanker, road tanker or tank installed above ground into small tanks/ containers or drums should be done with appropriate ventilation.

-Where drums/containers are sited and filled indoors openly (through the bung hole), the storage room should be well ventilated to prevent accumulation of solvent vapour displaced from the drum during filling or adequate point vapour extraction should be used; however, a closed filling system (emission free filling line with vapour return line) is preferred in order to prevent emissions and to protect workers best.
+Where drums/containers are sited and filled indoors openly (through the bung hole), the storage room should be well ventilated to prevent accumulation of solvent vapor displaced from the drum during filling or adequate point vapour extraction should be used; however, a closed filling system is preferred.